ma-laforge/ma-laforge.github.io/index.md

 title: Home
 __logo: "\"https://avatars0.githubusercontent.com/u/11205411\""
 __quote: >
-  Mathematics enables a transcendence from our black & white mindset by grappling with the infinite levels of gray.
+  Mathematics enables transcendence from our black & white mindset by managing the infinite levels of gray.
 With practice, we can harness its teachings to navigate the vast ocean of possibilities.<br><br>
   ***&mdash; MA***
 ---